Briggs-Richardson/Image-Webcam-Manipulation/README.md

 > Important Note

-If you're using Debian / Ubuntu, you can install the package libopencv-dev and you'll be set!
+If you're using Debian / Ubuntu, you can install the package libopencv-dev and you'll be set! sudo apt-get install libopencv-dev

-sudo apt-get install libopencv-dev
+If you're using Fedora / similar, you can install the package opencv-devel and you'll be set! sudo dnf install opencv-devel

 Building and Running
 --------------------

 I included a CMakeLists.txt to allow for easy compilation of the program.
-If you are willing to use CMake/Make to run the program, then please follow the steps down below to compile and run the program
+If you are willing to use CMake/Make to run the program, then please follow the steps down below to compile and run the program.

 1) Create a directory called build inside the project's root directory (where .cpp file is)
 2) cd into build